fps697608/AWS-ECS-Workshop/203-Auto-Scaling-on-Amazon-ECS/README.md

 # Auto Scale EC2 Instances on Amazon ECS
 If you want to launch container with EC2 launch type, you need to take care of your machine.
 In this section, we will set up  auto scaling service for EC2 instances which containers run on.

+> Note: Before starting this section, make sure you have **created an ECS service with EC2 launch type** by following our previous tutorials.

 * In AWS console, click **Services** on top panel.

 * Click **EC2**.